-Greenidge Generation Holdings Inc. ("Greenidge") and Subsidiaries (collectively, the "Company") owns and operates a vertically integrated bitcoin mining and power facility located in Dresden, New York.
-The Company's bitcoin mining capacity generates revenue in the form of bitcoin and U.S. dollars by earning bitcoin with application-specific integrated circuit computers ("ASICs" or "miners") that are owned by the Company as rewards and transaction fees for supporting the global bitcoin network.
+Greenidge Generation Holdings Inc. ("Greenidge") and Subsidiaries (collectively, the bitcoin with application-specific integrated circuit computers ("ASICs" or "miners") that are owned by the Company as rewards and transaction fees for supporting the global bitcoin network.
 Additionally, the Company generates revenues in U.S. dollars to a lesser extent from third parties for hosting and maintaining their ASICs.
-The Company also sells surplus electricity generated by its power plant, and not consumed in bitcoin mining operations, to the New York Independent System Operator ("NYISO") power grid at prices set on a daily basis through the NYISO wholesale market.
-In addition, the Company receives revenues from the sale of its capacity and ancillary services in the NYISO wholesale market.
+The Company also sells surplus electricity generated by its power plant, and not consumed in bitcoin mining operations, to the New York market.
 The consolidated financial statements include the accounts of the following entities: